 The most common plans last for seven years or 100,000 miles, whichever comes first.
 Some plans last for four years or 50,000 miles.
 Others have longer terms.
-For example, Endurance covers up to 250,000 miles.

 - How much does the plan cost?

-- On average, a policy costs about $2,500 over a five- to seven-year plan.
+- On average, a policy costs about $2,500 over a five- to seven-year term.
 The most comprehensive plans cost a bit more.
 You can pay for the plan upfront or make payments.
 Most companies offer discounts when you pay upfront.